Global Health Technologies

 Crystal Sea Award: $1,000

-The Crystal Sea Award ($1000) honors student innovators who leverage innovation to address an unmet health need.
-The Award aims to incentivize and celebrate student-led innovation that improves global health equity.
-The 2024 Crystal Sea Award will go to a team whose design best expands innovation in materials sciences or digital innovation.
+The Crystal Sea Award ($1,000) honors student innovators who leverage innovation to address an unmet health need.
+The award aims to incentivize and celebrate student-led innovation that improves global health equity.
+The 2025 Crystal Sea Award will go to a team whose design best expands innovation in materials sciences or digital innovation.
 The Crystal Sea Award honors Dr. Li's grandfather, Haiqing Du, a materials science professor in Hunan University in China.

 How to Apply